Kevin Talbott

 • Level 2 - Counselling Skills.

-• Advanced male psychology, masculinity and gender studies.
+• Advanced male psychology, masculinity studies, and male mental health.

 • LGBTQ - affirming

-• CPD - Understanding and healing for male survivors of domestic abuse.
+• CPD - Understanding and healing for survivors of domestic abuse.

 • CPD - Imposter Syndrome